jonescompneurolab/hnn-tutorials/optimization/optimization.md

 </p>
 </div>

 The upper portion of this dialog box contains configuration information for the stepwise optimization procedure and displays the inputs and parameters that will be optimized in each step.
-In the parameter file we are using for somatosensory ERPs, there are three evoked inputs defined, each of which is targeted in a step (pass) of the optimization procedure.
+In the parameter file we are using for somatosensory ERPs, there are three evoked inputs defined, each of which is targeted in a step of the optimization procedure.
 During each step, the optimization will minimize a weighted RMSE measure that prioritizes the errors at time points that are most likely to be affected by input parameter changes.
 The last optimization step varies all parameters at once and is designed to minimize downstream effects that might arise from overfitting earlier features of the waveform at the expense of the fit later in the simulation.
-The default number of simulations for each step was chosen to provide a significantly improved fit, but keep the overall time required by the optimization within 1-3 hours, even on a laptop.
+The default number of simulations for each step was chosen to provide a significantly improved fit, but keep the overall time required by the optimization within an hour, even on a laptop.

 The tabs of the dialog box are organized by evoked input and show the input parameters in rows along with the range used by the optimization algorithm in searching for parameter estimates.
 We use the COBYLA algorithm <a href=#reference-2>[2]</a> implemented in the [nlopt](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/#cobyla-constrained-optimization-by-linear-approximations) Python package

 The user-specified field "Range specifier" can be modified to widen or narrow the parameter search if additional insights into reasonable values are known ahead of time.
-Pressing the "Recalculate Ranges" button will display updated ranges.
+The user can move the ends of the "Range slider" using the mouse to choose an asymmetric parameter range.
+The initial value is shown with a red line, allowing the user to easily define a range above or below the initial value, for example.
+Pressing the "Reset Ranges" button will reset the slider and display updated values in the "Defined range" column.

 ### Running an optimization

 Leave all parameters enabled for optimization (checked) and press the "Run Optimization" button to begin the procedure.
-Depending on your system, it will take between 1 and 3 hours to finish.
+Depending on your system, it will take between up to 2 hours to finish.
+A MacBook Pro with an 8-core 2.3 Ghz processor takes about 35 minute to complete an optimization round.

 You can monitor the progress in the "View Simulation Log" dialog box.
-The output will indicate what step (pass) and iteration (simulation) is currently being run.
-The dipole plot in the main HNN window will be updated after each step has completed.
+The output will indicate what step and simulation is currently being run and the dipole plot in the main HNN window will be updated after each step has completed.
 Note that the first steps do not require a full simulation, because the weighted RMSE is insignificant at later points.
-In the dipole plots, HNN will only display normal (non-weighted RMSE)
+In the dipole plots, HNN will only display normal (non-weighted RMSE).

+While the optimization is in progress, you can make changes to parameter ranges or select/deselect parameters for inputs that will be optimized in a later step.
+Once the optimization of an input has begun, its parameters will be grayed out for the remainder of the optimization round.

 After all optimization steps complete, you will see a plot similar to Figure 6, where the optimized fit will be shown in gray with the initial fit (before optimization) marked by a dashed black line.
-We can see that the model optimization reduced overall RMSE from 30.43 to 17.65.
+We can see that the model optimization reduced overall RMSE from 30.43 to 14.16.
 The amplitudes of the trough at 70 ms and the peak at 135 ms were increased.
 However, we will seek to improve upon this fit in the sections below.

+It is interesting to note that the optimization chose mean start time values for each input that were earlier to better match suprathreshold data.
+The weights of almost every synaptic connection also increased during optimization.
+These changes are consistent with a hypothesis that the circuit-level inputs from a suprathreshold stimulus come faster and stronger than a threshold-level stimulus detected 50% of the time.

 <div style="background-color:rgba(0, 0, 0, 0); margin-top:20px; text-align: center; vertical-align: middle; margin-bottom:40px;">